motech/motech-ui/README.md

 This application follows [John Papa structure guidelines](https://github.com/johnpapa/angular-styleguide) as closely as possible.

+### Goals

+#### Semantic Mark-up
+Less markup on HTML elements makes it easier for the styles to be changed in one place.
+An example of this is that all images that are not primary content should be implemented in CSS.

+#### Graceful Degredation
+We support IE9 and up, meaning our interface must function in all browsers possible — but all experiences don't need to be exactly the same, just equally functional.

+#### Optimized for small screens and touchpads
+MOTECH is used by people to configure health workflows.
+Many of these people use laptops and don't have access to a mouse.

 Installation
 ------------
 To use this UI package a working MOTECH Server is required.
 It is possible to run and work on this package without a MOTECH Server, but only the styleguide will fully work.